torvalds/linux/Documentation/filesystems/proc.rst

  HugetlbPages                size of hugetlb memory portions CoreDumping                 process's memory is currently being dumped
-                             (killing the process may lead to a corrupted core) THP_enabled		     process is allowed to use THP (returns 0 when PR_SET_THP_DISABLE is set on the process Threads                     number of threads
+                             (killing the process may lead to a corrupted core) THP_enabled                 process is allowed to use THP (returns 0 when PR_SET_THP_DISABLE is set on the process to disable THP completely, not just partially) Threads                     number of threads
  SigQ                        number of signals queued/max. number for queue SigPnd                      bitmap of pending signals for the thread